cajt/loa-display-adapter/README.md

 There is also a reset generator, a PLL and a GPIO connected to a single LED to run and debug the FPGA.

-# Development Setup
+# Setup - Dev Host

-Xubuntu 18.04
+- Xubuntu 18.04
-Icecube2 (Version ??)
+- Icecube2 (Version ??)
-modm 2024q3
+- modm 2024q3
-loa
+- loa

-# HW Setup
+# Setup - Hardware

 See doc/images .